cms-tau-pog/TauFW/docs/CMSDAS2020/flat_n-tuples.md

 ### Task 1: electrons and muons for event veto

 Define collections of muons and electrons used to veto events with additional muons and electrons.
-The selection for the leptons should be equal or looser than the the signal selection.
+The selection for the leptons should be equal or looser than the signal selection.
 Therefore, if other final states than &mu;&tau;<sub>h</sub> are anticipated to be done by some of you, discuss and agree on similar signal and veto selections across all considered final states.

 An example for possible veto selections: